Increase Help Seeking

 • Sensitive Collaborative Treatment

-• Physicians with inadequate cultural sensitivity may overlook depression among populations such as Asian Americans where of these individuals are unfamiliar with the concept of major depression, have language barriers, and schedule physician visits only if they have physical symptoms.
+• Physicians with inadequate cultural sensitivity may overlook depression among populations such as Asian Americans where these individuals are unfamiliar with the concept of major depression, have language barriers, and schedule physician visits only if they have physical symptoms.

 • When depression is diagnosed, many Chinese Americans avoid mental health services because of their culture’s strong stigma against psychiatric disorders.
 To overcome these cultural barriers, the Engagement Interview Protocol (EIP), a culturally sensitive assessment, can be used to explore patients’ illness beliefs, their understanding of the illness, and what they hope to achieve from treatment.
 This information is particularly useful for engaging minority populations.